Vigrond/rig-obs/README.md

 *  Install ffmpeg or OBS Studio

 If you are using OBS Studio on your streaming rig, you can ignore the ffmpeg command below and instead use a Media Source, with `local file` turned off and the `tcp://` url discussed in the OBS Setup section as the input.
-You are then free to use libx264 or NVENC h264 for encoding to Twitch.
+You are then free to use libx264 or NVENC h264 for encoding to Twitch using the OBS interface.

 ### Twitch Example